TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Evaluation

-\leavevmode \\ \textbf{Parameter Pruning} Typically, parameter pruning is performed by zeroing the weight parameters of the model.
-To evaluate the robustness of the \name watermark against parameter pruning technique, we prune the parameters of the watermarked model by varying the amount of pruning from 25\% to 99.99\%.
+\leavevmode \\ \textbf{Parameter Pruning.} \emph{Parameter pruning} is a technique that removes neurons from an already trained neural network while preserving the model's performance on the intended task.
+Typically, parameter pruning is performed by zeroing the weight parameters of the model.
+To evaluate \name watermark against the parameter pruning technique, we prune the parameters of the watermarked model by varying the amount of pruning from 25\% to 99.99\%.

-Table~\ref{table:result_pruning} displays the effects that different amounts of pruning have on the \name watermark accuracy and on the test accuracy of the VGG16 model trained on CIFAR10 dataset.
-Table~\ref{table:result_pruning} shows that after pruning up to 99\% of the model parameters, the \name watermark accuracy is still 100\%.
-However, the model performance on the test set deteriorates to 10\%, which is no better than guessing among the 10 classes of CIFAR10, thus the model is unable to perform its intended task.
-The inability of parameter pruning to remove the \name watermark, even when 99\% of the parameters are pruned, is due to the foundations of the \name watermarking technique. \name employs CDMA spread-spectrum channel coding to embed the watermark in a randomly selected portion of the models parameters.
-As mentioned in Section~\ref{sec:tattoed}, to extract a bit of the watermark $b_i$, the spreading code is multiplied by the vector of the parameters that were selected for watermarking.
-Even if 99\% of them can be zeroed by the random pruning, the remaining non-zero weights contribute enough into correctly decoding $b_i$ to allow the detection of the watermark in the model.
+Table~\ref{table:result_pruning} displays the effects that different amounts of pruning have on the \name watermark BER and the TER of the VGG-11 model trained on the CIFAR10 dataset.
+Table~\ref{table:result_pruning} shows that after pruning up to 99\% of the model parameters, the \name watermark BER is 0.
+However, the TER goes to 90\%, which is no better than guessing among the 10 classes of CIFAR10; thus, the model is unable to perform its intended task.
+The inability of parameter pruning to remove the \name watermark, even when 99\% of the parameters are pruned, is due to the foundations of the \name watermarking technique. \name employs CDMA spread-spectrum channel coding to embed the watermark in a randomly selected portion of the model's parameters.
+As mentioned in Section~\ref{sec:tattoed}, to extract a bit of the watermark $m_i$, the spreading code is multiplied by the vector of the parameters that were selected for watermarking.
+Even if the random pruning can zero 99\% of them, the remaining non-zero weights contribute enough to correctly decoding $m_i$ to allow the detection of the watermark in the model.
 This ability derives from the inherent capabilities of the CDMA, where the adversary cannot prevent the communication without completely destroying the channel (thus zeroing all the parameters of the model in our case).
-Another way to perform parameter pruning is to physically remove the pruned neurons from the model, resulting in a new model architecture.
-This technique is known as model compression~\cite{model_compression}.
-To thwart a removal attack based on model compression, the legitimate owner can compress the model before using \name for watermarking to provide another level of robustness to the watermark, since once compressed, an ML model size (in terms of parameters) can not be reduced by a large amount without impairing performance.